mynodebtc/mynode_docs/docs/troubleshooting/device-did-not-upgrade.md

 4. Reboot
 5. The updated docker images are installed

 To prevent failures from compounding, if anything does not succeed during step 1-3, it will jump to step 4 and reboot.
 This means it is possible for the new files to be in use, but not all applications were updated.
-This may appear as app version being out of date, but myNode showing as the latest release.
+This may appear as app version being out of date, but MyNode showing as the latest release.

 This type of error can occur due to network errors, web servers being down, etc.. that can all happen during the upgrade.